uscmega/UnityWorkshop2019-Mario/README.md

-1. use pixels per unit to scale

-Challenges
-1. Implement the "turn animation"

-Play Super Mario Bros here -> https://supermarioemulator.com/mario.php
+On your machine, go to the terminal and type in: git clone git@github.com:uscmega/UnityWorkshop2019-Mario.git Play Super Mario Bros here -> https://supermarioemulator.com/mario.php